MicrosoftDocs/win32/desktop-src/medfound/using-an-encoder-s-activation-objects.md

 ---
 description: For converting media files into ASF format, you can use Windows Media encoders.
-To use these encoders, they must be registered with the system. ms.assetid: 18c26619-6047-4f7f-bb65-ca418f02e5b1
+Learn about using an encoder's activation objects. ms.assetid: 18c26619-6047-4f7f-bb65-ca418f02e5b1
 title: Using an Encoders Activation Objects ms.topic: article